newrelic/open-source-tools/nerdpacks/oss-template/README.md

 # nr1-template-nerdpack

 > This template includes advice on how to craft a great README for your app.
 This template is just a starting point: feel free to change or add sections to suit your project.
-A few sections are standard across all projects; don't change their text except to customize the Explorer's Hub URL and the Contributing email alias (those sections are the "Open Source License," "Support," "Community," "Issues / Enhancement Requests," and "Contributing" sections).
+A few sections are standard across all projects.
+Don't change the text of those sections, except to customize the Explorer's Hub URL and the Contributing email alias.
+Those sections are: "Open Source License," "Support," "Community," "Issues / Enhancement Requests," and "Contributing."
 >
 > If you need advice creating your README, ping @hero in the [#documentation](https://newrelic.slack.com/messages/documentation) channel or contact the Open Source Office.
 >